Arvy1998/Pointers-Example-Programs-and-Tested-Cases/README.md

 # Pointers-Example
-All problems are solved by using pointers.
+All problems are solved and most of the programs are written by using pointers ("*" operator).